TEAMS for Medical Missions

 PO Box 215 ~ Macungie, PA 18062

-Yes!
-We do!
-Along with doctors and nurses each J-Team needs pharmacists, a patient screener, a clinic clerk, teachers (of children), builders, and encouragers.
+Yes, we do!
+Along with doctors and nurses, each J-Team needs pharmacists, a patient screener, a clinic clerk, teachers (of children), builders, and encouragers.

 Along with our medical team, we have teachers who lead devotions in the public schools and then minister to the children in the clinic.
 Our encouragement team is made up of pastors, evangelists, prayer warriors, and people with the gift of encouragement.
 Our building team builds a house during the week for someone in need.

-On Saturday, you will arrive in Montego Bay, Jamaica and drive from there to your ministry location.
-You will return to the USA on the following Sunday - a nine day trip.
+On Saturday, you will arrive in Montego Bay, Jamaica, and drive from there to your ministry location.
+You will return to the USA on the following Sunday - a nine-day trip.

-The Sunday after arriving, you will attend a local church and then spend the rest of the day organizing yourself and teammates for the week ahead.
+The Sunday after arriving, you will attend a local church and then spend the rest of the day organizing yourself and your teammates for the week ahead.